jhuckaby/Cronicle/README.md

 /opt/cronicle/bin/control.sh setup
 ```

-If you're worried about Amazon S3 costs, you needn't.
+If you're worried about Amazon S3 costs, you probably needn't.
 With a typical setup running ~30 events per hour (about ~25,000 events per month), this translates to approximately 350,000 S3 PUTs plus 250,000 S3 GETs, or about $2 USD per month.
 Add in 100GB of data storage and it's another $3.

 ## Web Server Configuration